 The Murray River represents a unique, wild environment in which to adventure.
 The river has a fluctuating water depth and has numerous underwater obstructions which increase potential accidents.
-With this in mind, the following rules have been developed:
+The following rules have been developed:

-- Boys will be expected to wear personal floatation devices (PFDs) in the water at all times - Boys will be expected to wear shoes whilst involved in all aquatic activities and around Scotts Creek Outdoor Centre - Boys can only go down to the landing and waterfront area if a Scotts Creek staff member or supervising teacher accompanies them - Boys must never dive from the bank or jetty
+- Boys will be expected to always wear personal floatation devices (PFDs) in the water. - Boys will be expected to wear shoes whilst involved in all aquatic activities and around Scotts Creek Outdoor Centre - Boys can only go down to the landing and waterfront area if a Scotts Creek staff member or supervising teacher accompanies them - Boys must never dive from the bank or jetty